sg893052/sonic-buildimage/L3/next_hop_group_hld.md

     blackhole     = BIT ; Set to 1 if this route is a blackhole (or null0)
 ```

 This design adds a new NEXT_HOP_GROUP_TABLE, to store next hop group information to be used by one or more routes.
+For EVPN VXLAN based overlay routes, the ifname field will corresponds to the local IRB Vlan interface and the vni_label will be present to identify the VNI.
 ```
 ### NEXT_HOP_GROUP_TABLE
     ;Stores a list of groups of one or more next hops